|

 Perhaps this is really the source of the plant’s

-an identity crisis or a problem of not being able to get
+not an identity crisis or a problem of not being able

-in touch with its inner feelings at all.
-It probably
+to get in touch with its inner feelings at all.
+It

-feels that it just can’t compete with the likes of the
+probably feels that it just can’t compete with the

 Anyone know a good therapist?